DitucSpa/VLSI/README.md

 # VLSI

 VLSI (Very Large Scale Integration) refers to the trend of integrating circuits into silicon chips.
 A typical example is the smartphone.
 The modern trend of shrinking transistor sizes, allowing engineers to fit more and more transistors into the same area of silicon, has pushed the integration of more and more functions of cellphone circuitry into a single silicon die (i.e. plate).
 This enabled the modern cellphone to mature into a powerful tool that shrank from the size of a large brick-sized unit to a device small enough to comfortably carry in a pocket or purse, with a video camera, touchscreen, and other advanced features.
-In this project, we developed four different approaches for the VLSI problem: in particular, we adopted Constraint Programing (CP), Propositional Satisfiability (SAT), Satisfiability Modulo Theories (SMT) and Mixed Integer Linear Programming (MIP) in ***jupyter notebook***.
+In this project, we developed four different approaches for the VLSI problem: in particular, we adopted Constraint Programing (CP), Propositional Satisfiability (SAT), Satisfiability Modulo Theories (SMT) and Mixed Integer Linear Programming (MIP), all of these developed in ***jupyter notebook***.

 <br>